Ultimate Boston to Acadia National Park Road Trip (2+ Day Itinerary)

 What is the distance from Boston to Acadia National Park?

-Alternately, you can follow the coastal route that runs between Boston and Bar Harbor, which we highlight in this itinerary.
+Alternately, you can follow the coastal route that runs between, which we highlight in this Boston to Bar Harbor itinerary.
 While this will increase your driving time to 5 hours 20 minutes, you’ll be passing through far more scenic territory.
 If you’re looking to get out and explore some of coastal Maine, this is the way to go.

 How many days should a Boston to Acadia road trip take?